godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 _________________

-The next section of code first checks to see if the VR controller is active through the ``get_is_active`` function, which is defined by :ref:`ARVRController <class_ARVRController>`.
+The next section of code first checks to see if the VR controller is active through the ``get_is_active`` function, which is defined by :ref:`ARVRController <api:class_ARVRController>`.
 If the
 VR controller is active, then it calls the ``_physics_process_update_controller_velocity`` function.

 The ``_physics_process_update_controller_velocity`` function will calculate the VR controller's velocity through changes in position.
 It is not perfect, but this process gets a rough